March 09, 2020

 Recently I've discovered that self-care for me simply means taking my time.
 A typical working mother and entrepreneur; I'm constantly tearing around trying to slam dozens of "to-do" items into a single day.
 So when it comes to my own personal self-care - I've realized that taking time to go to a massage, a facial or manicure, while often rewarding and fun, can be anxiety inducing all the same.
 It's an opportunity cost.
 It's down-time spent on only myself and sometimes the only pay off my ego gives this 'selfcare' is rewarding it with the ego's favorite weapon; guilt.

 Is it just me?
-No. A brief search on Google shows that there are literally hundreds of resources not just for selfcare strategies, but also with coping with the guilt of selfcare - like this one from Headspace and this one from HelloFlo
+No. A brief search on Google shows that there are literally hundreds of resources not just for selfcare strategies, but also with coping with the guilt of selfcare - like this one from Headspace and this one from HelloFlo.

 So, I've found that the easiest combatant for feeling this way for me, was to re-tool what it means to self-care.
 Bear with me here, it may seem pretty simple, but for someone who is constantly putting everyone else's needs before their own (like we Moms) or an entrepreneur who's every hour is a trade off between profit and loss, this kind of strategy can become revolutionary.
 I started this approach mid-last year when a career change shook my reality; I gave myself a new mantra "No Idle Time".
 Which at first meant simple things like; limiting my social media consumption, limiting my TV consumption, accounting for almost every hour of every day including how many hours I should sleep.
 It was exhilarating at first, I was impressed with how much I could get done, but then (I'm sure you know where this is going) after six months, I started to hit a wall.
 I needed more self-care integrated into my day or risk bombing out completely, and that wasn't an option.